 progress from their starting points.
 Release time for Subject Leader-opportunities to monitor problem solving and shared practise with schools in local area In the UK, four recent evaluations of one to one tuition interventions found average impacts of between three and six months' additional progress, suggesting that positive impacts can be successfully replicated in English schools.
-3 Access to quality CPD- Opportunities for all staff EEF Teaching and Learning Toolkit: One to one tuition - additional 5 Subject Leader to participate in County Durham CPD opportunities and shared Moderation months progress £1000 To provide 1-1 support (Qualified teacher + Pupil) to accelerate progress and boost attainment for high achieving pupils £3000 Individual reading support Lexia reading program Research into LEXIA as an effective resource to support the development of reading and spelling.
+3 Access to quality CPD- Opportunities for all staff EEF Teaching and Learning Toolkit: One to one tuition - additional 5 Subject Leader to participate in County Durham CPD opportunities and shared Moderation months progress £800 To provide 1-1 support (Qualified teacher + Pupil) to accelerate progress and boost attainment for high achieving pupils £3000 Individual reading support Lexia reading program Research into LEXIA as an effective resource to support the development of reading and spelling.
 4 Lexia funded by COL Overall, the evidence base related to phonics is very secure.
-There have been Teachers/Teaching a number of studies, reviews and meta- Assistants working together to provide analyses that have consistently found that the systematic teaching of phonics is quality first teaching beneficial.
-There is some evidence that approaches informed by synthetic Opportunities for staff to learn from each other, complete learning walks phonics (where the emphasis is on sounding out letters and blending sounds to form words) may be more beneficial than analytic approaches (where the sound/symbol relationship is inferred and team teaching opportunities. from identifying patterns and similarities by comparing several words).
-Lesson observations/Work Scrutinies Cohort tracking and data analysis £4000 Sounds write is a DfE accredited systematic synthetic phonics programme EEF toolkit: Phonics - additional 4 month progress.
+There have been Teachers/Teaching Assistants working together to provide quality first teaching a number of studies, reviews and meta- analyses that have consistently found that the systematic teaching of phonics is beneficial.
+There is some evidence that approaches informed by synthetic phon- ics (where the emphasis is on sounding Opportunities for staff to learn from each other, complete learning walks out letters and blending sounds to form words) may be more beneficial than analytic approaches (where the sound/symand team teaching opportunities. bol relationship is inferred from identify- ing patterns and similarities by compar- ing several words).
+Lesson observations/Work Scrutinies Sounds write is a DfE accredited systematic synthetic phonics programme Cohort tracking and data analysis EEF toolkit: Phonics - additional 4 month progress. £4000